-- Avoid drinking alcohol before bedtime.
-Alcohol can cause you to wake up more often during the night. - Try not to smoke or use tobacco, especially in the evening.
-Nicotine can keep you awake. - Limit naps during the day, especially close to bedtime. - Avoid lying in bed awake for too long.
-If you can't fall asleep or if you wake up in the middle of the night and can't get back to sleep within about 20 minutes, get out of bed and go to another room until you feel sleepy. - Avoid taking medicine right before bed that may keep you awake or make you feel hyper or energized.
+- Don't lie in bed awake for too long.
+If you can't fall asleep, or if you wake up in the middle of the night and can't get back to sleep within 15 minutes or so, get out of bed and go to another room until you feel sleepy. - Don't take medicine right before bed that may keep you awake or make you feel hyper or energized.
 Your doctor can tell you if your medicine may do this and if you can take it earlier in the day.